 curl http://localhost:9471/select/logsql/query -d 'query=* | count()'

-See these docs for details on how to query logs from command line.
+See these docs for details on how to query logs from the command line.

-Every vmstorage node can be queried individually because it is equivalent to a single-node VictoriaLogs .
-For example, the following command returns the number of stored logs at the first vmstorage node started above:
+For example, the following command returns the number of stored logs at the first vlstorage node started above:

 curl http://localhost:9491/select/logsql/query -d 'query=* | count()'